-You can also find great wines from Nova Scotia where more than 20 wineries are working to produce tasty stuff to sip on including the province's signature vino.
+You can also find great wines from Nova Scotia where over 20 wineries work to produce tasty stuff to sip on, including the province's signature vino.

-It's actually called the country's smallest wine region and the one with the coolest climate.
+The province's wine country is actually hailed as the smallest wine region in Canada and the one with the coolest climate!

-Tidal Bay is the unique signature wine and the name is only used for non-sparkling white wines that are made from 100% Nova Scotia grapes.
+The name Tidal Bay is "strictly regulated" and can only be used for non-sparkling white wines that are produced from 100% Nova Scotia grapes.

-Any winery there can make it as long as a few requirements set out by Wine Growers Nova Scotia are met.
+Any winery in the province can make it as long as a few requirements set out by Wine Growers Nova Scotia are met.

-The wine has to be approved by a five-person tasting panel and be vintage-dated.
+Also, the wine has to be vintage-dated and approved by a five-person tasting panel!

-With so many grapes available for wineries to use in the making of this signature sipper, there can be a lot of unique flavours.
+Since there are so many grapes available for wineries to use in the making of Tidal Bay wines, there can be a lot of unique flavours.

-According to the Winery Association of Nova Scotia, the most common aromas and flavours include peach, apricot, pear, green apple and citrus.
+According to Wine Growers Nova Scotia, the most common aromas and flavours include peach, apricot, pear, green apple, citrus, candied ginger, mint and flowers.

 Tidal Bay gets its name from the Bay of Fundy which is one of Nova Scotia's natural wonders and where some of the highest tides on Earth happen.